DiRoots-Limited/DiRoots.ParaManager.Releases/PM_1200/PM_1200-Description.md

 # Features

-- FShared Parameter editor to create, edit and merge shared parameters files.
+- Shared Parameter editor to create, edit and merge shared parameters files.
 - Support for adding properties to parameters such as User Modifiable, Visibility, Description, Hide When no Value, and Groups.
 - Support for sub-categories (Wall Sweeps, Roof Gutters, etc.).